Transition at Fairlight

 CREATING NEW CLASSES

-Classteachers give their opinion of who should be in which class.
+Classteachers give their opinion of who should be in which class using their observations from across the year.

-We speak to parents of children with additional needs to find out their thoughts and opinions.
+We do speak to some parents of children with additional needs and those with multiple children in a year group to find out their thoughts and opinions however often this information is captured in additional meetings they already have.

-And lastly we use a scientific process looking at children's learning styles and interactions.
+And lastly we use a scientific process that we have worked on with the University of Sussex looking at children's learning styles and interactions.

 For some it can be a big worry and causes anxiety however pupils, teachers and parents all agree it works for the children.